 1= previous period

-If current period is greater than previous period, is that a negative or a positive?
-What we are saying here logically is an algorithm to show a HOT or COLD coloring, aka GOOD or BAD.
+If the current period is greater than the previous period, is that a negative or a positive?
+Logically, we use an algorithm to show a HOT or COLD coloring, aka GOOD or BAD.

-Sometimes measure values are not all black and white…
+Sometimes, measured values are not all black and white.

-It may seem obvious more money is a positive or GREEN, but realistically an up tick or down tick maybe green or red.
+It may seem obvious that more money is a positive or GREEN, but realistically, an uptick or downtick may be green or red.

 It’s always best to ask what end users first.

-For sake of this demo/blog, let’s begin using the concept that current period profit being higher than previous period is a green, we should celebrate our successes and use green to share this win across our dashboard but without generating a Table calculation, we need to generate a difference between two values.
+For the sake of this demo/blog, let’s begin using the concept that the current profit is higher than the previous period, which is green.
+We should celebrate our successes and use green to share this win across our dashboard, but without generating a Table calculation, we need to create a difference between the two values.

 Check your work!

-We need to understand what value is a positive or negative.
+We need to understand what value is positive or negative.

 Build another min(1) chart!